 If 2020 has taught me anything, it’s that nothing is promised about tomorrow.
 I have no idea what 2021 will hold.
 I hope that I can take the bright spots and lessons of 2020 with me.
 I hope that we all can get back to normal—whatever that might look like—but for me, I hope that means seeing my friends, returning to the office, and sitting at an airport bar.
 (Or hell, any bar.)
 I hope things are more certain.
 I hope there are less tears.
 I hope for health and happiness.

-next year all our troubles will be
+next year all our troubles will be miles away

 once again as in olden days